 Four different construction projects were undertaken from 2003 to 2017 to build nearly 25 miles of the Wilmington Bypass route currently open from US 17 at Scotts Hill over I-40, US 421 and US 74/76 back to US 17in Brunswick County.
 Work began on two projects covering the 6.5 mile I-140 section from I-40 to US 421 in mid-2001.
 The three-mile section from I-40 to Castle Hayne Road (NC 133) was completed first, with the roadway opened to traffic on August 22, 2005.1 The 3.5 mile section from NC 133 to US 421, including a bridge over the Cape Fear River (named for former Wilmington Mayor Dan Cameron) was opened to traffic on June 30, 2006.2 Construction on the 5 mile section east of I-40, signed as US 17 only, and known as the John J. Burney Jr. Freeway, was started in late 2003 and this section was also opened to traffic on June 30, 2006.2,3 Prior to December 2017 the interchanges along the I-140 section were for I-40, NC 133 and US 421.
 When the road opened these interchanges did not have exit numbers, these were added in spring or summer of 2007.
 (An exit list is below.)

 Work on the next section from US 421 to US 74-76, approximately 7 miles, was originally scheduled to start in 2009,5 but this segment's construction was delayed until 2014.
 Instead what was to be the final section, approximately 5 miles from US 74-76 to US 17 near its intersection with NC 87, became the fourth segment to be constructed.
-Funded through federal stimulus moneys, work began under a design-build contract in late March 2010 (for more details, see below)6 and was completed in September 2014.7 The final section from US 421 to US-74/76 opened in December 19, 2017, the westbound section opening midday and the eastbound section in the evening.8 A ribbon-cutting for the last section was held on December 15, though the road didn't open to the public for another week.9
+Funded through federal stimulus moneys, work began under a design-build contract in late March 2010 (for more details, see below)6 and was completed in September 2014.7 The final section from US 421 to US-74/76 opened in December 19, 2017, the westbound section opening midday and the eastbound section in the evening.8 A ribbon-cutting for the last section was held on December 15, though the road didn't open to the public for another week.9 AASHTO approved the extension of I-140 along the section opened in December and the earlier section between US 74/76 and US 17 on May 21, 2018, 5 months after NCDOT signed it, curiously they did not apply to have I-140 extended east of I-40.10

 A future I-140 interchange is planned for Blue Clay Road but is not planned to be built until around 2024.
 This will take traffic to the Wilmington International Airport.
-An additional exit is planned east of I-40 for the planned Military Cutoff Road Extension, which will become part of a planned new section of US 17 running north of Scotts Hill.10
+An additional exit is planned east of I-40 for the planned Military Cutoff Road Extension, which will become part of a planned new section of US 17 running north of Scotts Hill.11

 |Segment||Location||Length||Start Date||Completion Date|